 Withdrawal and Refund Policies

-Students may withdraw from the university (that is, withdraw from all classes) at any time by contacting the Academic Counseling & Support Office, but should use the Murphy Online process or paper Drop/Add form to withdraw their class registrations as soon as they decide to take that action.
+Students may withdraw from the university (that is, withdraw from all classes) at any time by contacting the Academic Counseling Office, but should use Murphy Online or paper Drop/Add form to withdraw their class registrations as soon as they decide to take that action.
 The standard withdrawal calendar as defined in the Changes in Registration section determines how the withdrawal will be recorded on the transcript.
 Students who withdraw from all classes must return any items that belong to the university.
 Resident students must check out with the floor resident adviser.
 Tuition refunds, if any, are established by the tuition refund schedule posted in the section on conditions determining tuition refunds.

 Withdrawing from All Classes Using the Optional Tuition Refund Plan (TRP)